rehmanali1994/MainlobeSidelobeSeparation/README.md

 <img width="100%" height="100%" src=covarianceMatrices.png>
 </p>

-Then, these scripts will used these covariance matrices to generate the spectrum of received signals (FFT taken across the receive aperture):
+Then, these scripts will use these covariance matrices to generate the spectrum of received signals (FFT taken across the receive aperture):

 <p align="center">
 <img width="90%" height="90%" src=modelApertureSpectrum.png>